War tourism: a perspective on travellers and conflict zones

 War tourism destinations

 War tourism is certainly a controversial topic.
-While some travelers see it as a way to better understand war conflicts, others criticize him for being morally questionableFrom an ethical point of view, it has been pointed out that war tourism can dehumanise the suffering of people living in these areas.
-Viewing war as a "spectacle" to entertain tourists is something that makes many observers uncomfortable.
+While some travelers see it as a way to better understand war conflicts, others criticize him for being morally questionableFrom an ethical standpoint, it has been pointed out that war tourism can dehumanize the suffering of people living in these areas.
+Viewing war as a “spectacle” to entertain tourists is something that makes many observers uncomfortable.
+On the other hand, local communities have mixed opinions.
+While some see the War tourism as a potential source of income In areas economically hit by conflict, others express their rejection of the idea of receiving tourists in the midst of their daily battles for survival.

 War Tourism vs. Battlefield Tourism